-In cases where cross-domain scripting is desired, CORS allows web developers to work around the same-origin policy.
+In cases where cross-domain scripting is desired, Cross-origin resource sharing (CORS) allows web developers to work around the same-origin policy.
 CORS adds HTTP headers which instruct web browsers on how to use and manage cross-domain content.
 The browser then allows or denies access to the content based on its security configuration.

 How CORS Works